 Useful tips for your trip to Peneda-Gerês National Park:

-3- Choose plain and comfortable clothing and footwear.
-Avoid to use the yellow colour and perfume because it will attract bugs.
+- Choose plain and comfortable clothing and footwear.
+Avoid using the yellow colour and perfume because it will attract bugs.

-4- In the summer, pay special attention to sun protection and take water if you’re going on a hike.
-Even in the winter, never forget to take water, food and a cell phone.
+- In the summer, pay special attention to sun protection and take water if you’re going on a hike.
+Even in the winter, never forget to take water, food and a mobile phone.

-- Take binoculars and a camera if you can.
+- Take binoculars and a camera if you can

-Are you going to visit the Peneda-Gerês National Park ?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Are you going to visit Peneda-Gerês National Park ?
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you: